Home » Blog » Digital Music Activities » Learning Dynamics Music Games for Elementary Grades

 I have lost the closet key in my lady’s garden.

-Important Note: These can be exciting games for early elementary kids.
+Important Note: These are exciting games for early elementary kids.
 Take care to remind students to use their singing voices and not yelling voices. 😊

 Introduce Italian Terms Slowly